mainocean/git-checkout--b-DP-9-complete-the-task-for-youtube/README.md

+# Procedure creating resources, and how to display data sources
 Hi!
 In this terraform code for YouTube video I create new projects called Resource Creation Procedure and also project Names.

 I practice pulling and displaying data sources in the console.
 This allows you to get information that you can use to configure your resources.
 Using data sources is a really powerful feature because it allows you to query your existing resources and use that information in your configurations.